chainguard-dev/edu/content/chainguard/chainguard-images/getting-started/getting-started-python.md

 ## Example 2 — Multi-Stage Build for Python Chainguard Image

-In this example, we'll build and run a multi-stage Python Chainguard Image to demonstrate the process that includes a build image with pip and a shell, and a final distroless image.
+In this example, we'll build and run a multi-stage Python Chainguard Image.
+We'll have a build image that includes pip and a shell before creating a final distroless image without these development tools for production.

 ### Step 1: Setting up a Demo Application